 When the discharging battery voltage reaches the lower limit of UPS operation capability, the critical load transfers to Bypass mode if it is available.
 If Bypass input is not available, a "Shutdown Imminent" warning occurs.
-The warning time before critical load loss occurs is approximately two minutes, depending on load configuration and the battery charge.
+The warning time before critical load loss occurs is approximately two minutes, depending on battery capacity and the amount of loading.